uncomputable/tappy/README.md

 ## Image Store

-tappy also keeps a set of SHA-256 preimage-image pairs.
+tappy also keeps a set of SHA-256 (pre)image pairs.
 Generate a pair by calling `tappy img gen` followed by the number of pairs.

 ```
 $ tappy img gen 5
 ```

-Enable preimage-image pairs for spending by calling `tappy img en` followed by the image.
+Enable (pre)image pairs for spending by calling `tappy img en` followed by the image.

 ```
 $ tappy img en d166f218267103b44f1102a3ef05e87a9911b9f7cc7f0887f91e198e6a7d3fc4